 EDDE 820 Instructional Design for Distance Education (3) Theoretical, experiential and critical perspectives on instructional design.
 Examines the process of instructional design in distance education, including the instructional systems design model, as well as analysis, delivery, implementation and evaluation of distance education instruction; and the relationship between instructional design and technology.
 Opportunity to investigate and develop instruction for distance delivery.
 Special emphasis is given to web-based instructional design and delivery.
-Prerequisite: Foundations of Distance Education.
+Prerequisite: Foundations of Distance Education or permission of instructor.